kevinfengcs88/nvim/README.md

 - `;q` quits Neovim (by quitting all buffers) and `;w` saves all buffers
 - `TAB` and `SHIFT + TAB` indent and outdent a line, regardless of where the cursor is
     - In visual mode, the same keymaps work (just remapped to their multi-line variants)
+- Upon opening Neovim (and seeing the alpha dashboard), just hit `ENTER` rather than `CTRL + P` for telescope's find file function since the cursor is already focused on the first option

 ## Other tips for configuring Neovim
 - When setting the style for material.nvim, the style **MUST** come before enabling the colorscheme, otherwise, a manual `:source %` is required to apply the new style